impak-finance/django-js-urls/README.rst

 |

-**Django-js-url** is a lightweight Django application allowing to easily get absolute path references matching given URL names and optional parameters on the client side - just like `reverse <https://docs.djangoproject.com/en/dev/ref/urlresolvers/#reverse>`_ does, but in a Javascript fashion.
+**Django-js-urls** is a lightweight Django application allowing to easily get absolute path references matching given URL names and optional parameters on the client side - just like `reverse <https://docs.djangoproject.com/en/dev/ref/urlresolvers/#reverse>`_ does, but in a Javascript fashion.